jphall663/gai_risk_management/README.md

 Eval Gauntlet: World Knowledge\
 Evaluation Harness: CrowS-Pairs\
 Evaluation Harness: ToxiGen\
-Finding New Biases in Language Models with a Holistic Descriptor Dataset\
+Finding New Biases in Language Models with a Holistic Descriptor Dataset <a href="#smith-eric-michael-melissa-hall-melanie-kambadur-eleonora-presani-and-adina-williams-im-sorry-to-hear-that-finding-new-biases-in-language-models-with-a-holistic-descriptor-dataset-arxiv-preprint-last-revised-october-27-2022-httpsdoiorg1048550arxiv220509209">[Smith et al.]</a>\
 HELM: Bias\
 HELM: Toxicity\
 The Self-Perception and Political Biases of ChatGPT <a href="#rutinowski-jérôme-sven-franke-jan-endendyk-ina-dormuth-moritz-roidl-and-markus-pauly-the-self-perception-and-political-biases-of-chatgpt-human-behavior-and-emerging-technologies-2024-httpsdoiorg10115520247115633">[Rutinowski et al.]</a>\